FischermanCH/net-alarm/README.md

     - form with arpwatch parameter created
     - config file created (net-alarm/static/config/arpwatch.conf)
     - form is writing and reading from config file
+    - form is showing consturcted arpwatch command
+    - image (Yes/No) shows running status of arpwatch at local system
+ - arpwatch-log page
+    - arpwatch log file is shown in reverse (latest entry first) on a html page

 - CSS file generation to support themes in the future ;-)